HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

 The primary requirement of BFS is that we process elements in the order of their distance from the start of the path.
 When all transitions have a unit cost, we can achieve this by relying on a queue.
 However, with non-unit costs, we must use an ordered structure such as *std::priority_queue*.
 Note that switching to a priority queue will affect the time complexity as we are moving from *O(1)* *push* and *pop* operations to *O(log(n))* *push* and *pop* operations.

-The second problem is that with unit costs we had a guarantee that when we are about to add a new position to the queue, we do not have consider the same position again.
-This comes down to the lock-step nature of the algorithm; all later paths that would enter this space will at best have the same length.

-With non-unit costs, this guarantee no longer holds.
+The second guarantee we lose concerns the shortest path when we first push a space into the queue.
+If we discovered a space with a path length *X* we had a guarantee that all later paths that also lead to this space would, at best equal *X*.
+Because of this constraint, we could limit ourselves to adding each space into the queue only once.
+With non-unit costs, this property no longer holds.

 It is possible that a later (and longer) path can enter the same space with an overall shorter path length.
+Consequently, we might need to insert a space multiple times into our queue (bounded by the number of neighbours).
 However, we still have a slightly weaker but still significant guarantee.
-While we might need to insert a space multiple times into our queue, once we pop it from the queue, we still have the guarantee that this is the shortest path exiting this space.
+The ordered nature of the priority queue guarantees that the first time we pop a space from the queue, it is part of the shortest path that enters this space.

+Due to the queue's logarithmic complexity, we end up with *O(m\*n\*log(m\*n))* overall time complexity for the breadth-first search.

 {caption: "Breadth-first search using a priority queue to handle non-unit costs."}
 ```cpp